-This site is a dumping ground for some of my historic and ongoing work.
+This site is a dumping ground for some of my historic work.
 If you're looking for something in particular, you may want to use the site search to find it, or you can just browse around if you prefer.
 The site is organized as follows:

 - Open-Source Software: In order to help me manage my own networks, I have written some plugins for the Cacti network monitoring and graphing toolkit, and also for the SpamAssassin email scoring system.
 Most of the direct links to this site are for these tools.

 - Article Archives: Back when there was a technical trade press with robust freelance budgets, I made a pretty good living by writing primers and reviews for some of the better-known publications.
 I still write for some online sites (as well as for my clients), but I no longer consider myself a journalist by profession.
 Anyway, electronic copies of my public works are kept here for portfolio purposes.